Conspiracy Theories (CT) Digital Video Project

 o REMINDER: exceeding the video time limit will result in a 1-mark deduction per minute – this

-deduction is on the assignment total and not just in the presentation section. - Peer Feedback submitted by each group member (for Group submissions ONLY)
+deduction is on the assignment total and not just in the presentation section.

 BONUS MARK: Responses & Participation – Individual Responses to the Digital Projects posted in the